There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - El Arranque Cafe offers a tasty range of cocktails.
 Besides, there is live music on weekends | Close at 2 am

-3# Bars near Parque Lleras, Zona Rosa del Poblado
+3# Bars near Parque Lleras

 - Berlin Bar serves delicious beers.
 Perfect to start the evening.
 Close at 2 am